Random Subset Averaging: Empirical Illustration on Asset Return Forecasting

 \section{Empirical Illustration on Asset Return Forecasting}

-Predicting asset returns remains a central challenge in financial economics, with far-reaching implications for portfolio construction, risk management, and market efficiency.
+Predicting asset returns remains a central challenge in financial economics, with important implications for portfolio construction, risk management, and market efficiency.
 Early studies, such as \citet{fama1993common}, emphasized the role of fundamental factors, including size (SMB) and value (HML).
-Since then, a growing body of research has identified hundreds of potential return predictors, often referred to as the ``Factor Zoo'' \citep{cochrane2011presidential}.
-While factor-based models can exhibit strong in-sample predictive power, many proposed factors lack robustness.
-Their performance often deteriorates out of sample, particularly after publication \citep{mclean2016does}, or becomes negligible once microcap stocks and liquidity constraints are accounted for \citep{chen2021open}.
+Since then, a large number of predictors have been proposed, often referred to as the ``Factor Zoo'' \citep{cochrane2011presidential}.
+While these predictors can exhibit strong in-sample performance, their out-of-sample reliability is often limited \citep{mclean2016does,chen2021open}.

-The proliferation of predictors highlights a key challenge in high-dimensional forecasting: although many covariates may carry valuable signals, incorporating them indiscriminately risks overfitting.
-Recent work has sought to mitigate this issue by focusing on theoretically motivated factors \citep{fama2015five} or employing machine learning methods for dimension reduction \citep{gu2020empirical}.
-Consequently, much of the literature has emphasized factor selection \citep{feng2020taming,wan2024mining,hwang2022bayesian}.
-In contrast, our approach shifts the focus from selecting a subset of predictors to systematically exploiting the full information contained in the entire set of covariates for return prediction.
+This proliferation of predictors highlights a fundamental challenge in high-dimensional forecasting: although many covariates may contain useful information, naively incorporating them can lead to instability due to multicollinearity and overfitting.
+Existing approaches typically address this issue through the use of theoretically motivated factors \citep{fama2015five}, machine-learning-based dimension reduction \citep{gu2020empirical} or factor selection \citep{feng2020taming,wan2024mining,hwang2022bayesian}.
+In contrast, RSA adopts a different strategy: rather than selecting a subset of predictors, it stabilizes prediction by combining randomized subset construction with adaptive aggregation, thereby exploiting information across the full predictor set while controlling model complexity.